exercism/java/go/list-ops/README.md

 # List Ops

+Welcome to List Ops on Exercism's Go Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Implement basic list operations.

 In functional languages list operations like `length`, `map`, and `reduce` are very common.
 Implement a series of basic list operations, without using existing functions.

 The precise number and names of the operations to be implemented will be track dependent to avoid conflicts with existing names, but the general operations you will implement include: